The EDGE Language: Extended General Einsums for Graph Algorithms

-The default populate action will simply walk the iteration space created by this incomplete tensor and copy the corresponding data values to the output locations.
-If a more complex populate action is present, the following will occur: \begin{enumerate} \item The coordinate operator of the populate action takes as input the current point in the iteration space, the corresponding data value for this point on the \acro{RHS} (i.e., the data value for the incomplete tensor), all the non-empty \emph{coordinates} of the mutable rank(s) (indicated by the mutable rank variable list), and the corresponding data values for those coordinates in the current partial output fiber. \item The coordinate operator will then use the input coordinates and/or the input data values to process which coordinates will now be present in the mutable rank populate is processing.
-That is, the coordinate operator will return a new list of valid coordinates for that rank.
-Since coordinates represent points/regions of the iteration space, which are numerical,\footnote{It is possible a future incarnation of \edge{} will allow non-numerical coordinates, and thus a non-numerical iteration space, but for now, we limit the space to a numerical space.} the coordinate operator must accept coordinate \emph{numbers} as input, and output a set of numbers.
-For graph algorithms, to the best of our knowledge, coordinates will always be integers. \item The compute operator processes the set of data values and returns the computed values for the valid set of coordinates returned by the coordinate operator. \item The final output fiber contains non-empty locations corresponding to the coordinate list produced by the coordinate operator, with values corresponding to the computed values. \end{enumerate} Overall, for a given point in the iteration space, map and reduce only modify the given data space points corresponding to the iteration space point.
+The default populate action will simply walk the iteration space created by this shadow tensor and copy the corresponding data values to the output locations.
+If a more complex populate action is present, the following will occur: \begin{enumerate} \item The coordinate operator of the populate action takes as input the current point in the iteration space, the corresponding data value for this point on the \acro{RHS} (i.e., the \redtmp), all the non-empty \emph{coordinates} of the mutable rank(s) (indicated by the mutable rank variable list), and the corresponding data values for those coordinates in the current partial output fiber. \item The coordinate operator will then use the input coordinates and/or the input data values to process which coordinates will now be present in the mutable rank populate is processing.
+That is, the coordinate operator will return a new list of valid coordinates for that fiber.
+It will also return a list of coordinates to \emph{delete} from the fiber. \item The compute operator, for each valid coordinate, computes on the \redtmp value and returns a value. \item The final output fiber contains non-empty locations corresponding to the coordinate list produced by the coordinate operator, with values corresponding to the computed values. \end{enumerate} Overall, for a given point in the iteration space, map and reduce only modify the given data space points corresponding to the iteration-space point.